Fourth Stimulus Check: Will You Get Another Relief Payment?

-(CBS DFW) — The last three stimulus checks have helped Americans stay afloat since the pandemic’s start.
-While the economy seems to be on the path to recovery, the financial situations of many people haven’t improved.
+(CBS New York) — Stimulus checks have helped Americans stay afloat during the pandemic.
+Though the economy is moving toward recovery, it remains a somewhat uneven recovery.
+The financial situations of many people haven’t improved.
 Unemployment still exceeds pre-pandemic levels, and millions of jobs have not returned.
-Meanwhile, the federal eviction moratorium ends in two weeks.
+Meanwhile, the federal eviction moratorium ends in less than two weeks and over half of states are ending the federal unemployment bonus.
 Can we count on a fourth stimulus check for more government support?

 The third round of relief payments started almost three months ago, courtesy of the American Rescue Plan (ARP).
 Since then, approximately 169 million people have received up to $1,400 each, totaling $395 billion of the $422 billion set aside.
-That includes the 2.3 million checks and plus-up payments that went out last week.
+That includes the 2.3 million checks and plus-up payments sent as recently as a couple weeks ago.
 The ARP checks followed closely behind the $600 payments from January, which came nine months after the $1,200 payments from the pandemic’s early days.

 Relief payments have helped cushion people from COVID’s economic impact and support the economy in the process.
-They seem to have worked to a certain degree, leading some to question if another stimulus check is necessary.
+They seem to have worked to a certain degree, leading to differing opinions on whether another stimulus check is necessary.

 Economic Recovery For Some

 In the first quarter of 2021, the U.S. economy grew at an annualized rate of 6.4 percent, faster than the 4.3 percent rate from the fourth quarter of 2020.
 The Conference Board forecasts 9.0 percent growth in the second quarter and continued growth through the rest of the year.
 In the short-term, that rise could reach into the double-digits.
-The country’s gross domestic product (GDP), an estimate of economic activity across the U.S., is close to where it was before the pandemic.
-Experts believe it will reach its pre-pandemic level by this summer.
+The country’s gross domestic product (GDP), an estimate of economic activity across the U.S., has returned to pre-pandemic levels.
 According to the Bureau of Economic Analysis, “the increase in first quarter GDP reflected the continued economic recovery, reopening of establishments, and continued government response related to the COVID-19 pandemic.”

 Broad segments of the workforce have endured little economic hardship during the pandemic.
 Many jobs performed at a desk in an office are just as easily performed at a desk in someone’s home.
 And with fewer places to spend money during the pandemic, plus three stimulus checks, many Americans have saved more.
 The personal saving rate ballooned to 33.7 percent in April of 2020 and has remained well above pre-pandemic levels ever since.
 In April of 2021, it sat at 14.9 percent, still well above where it was before the pandemic.
 On Face the Nation, Bank of America CEO Brian Moynihan recently estimated that its customers have not spent 65-70 percent of their last two stimulus checks.
 With many households sitting on a lot more money than they had in early 2020, pent-up demand is driving the broader economy during the rebound.

 The housing market has also surged, thanks to low interest rates and people stuck at home realizing the limitations of their living space.
-The National Association of Realtors recently reported that the national median sales price for a home hit $341,600 in April, up a record 19.1 percent from April of 2020.
+The National Association of Realtors recently reported that the national median sales price for an existing home hit $350,300 in May, up 23.6 percent from May of 2020.
 That number rose all over the country.
 Much of that rise was helped along by houses priced above the median.
-Housing inventory increased over March, but was still down 20.5 percent year over year.
-And of the homes that sold in April, 88 percent were for sale for less than a month.
+Housing inventory increased over April, but was still down 20.6 percent year over year.
+And of the homes that sold in April, 89 percent were for sale for less than a month.

 The stock market continues to perform well too.
-The Dow Jones closed Wednesday afternoon at 34,036, not far off the highs it reached in early May.
-That’s even as inflation concerns and supply chain issues linger.
+While the Dow Jones is coming off its worst week since October, it bounced back earlier this week and remains far above where it was at this time last year.
+It opened Tuesday morning at 33,872.
+That’s despite concerns over inflation and eventual interest rate hikes.
 Individual investors, flush with extra stimulus cash, have poured into the market.
 Bigger investors are betting on a strong economic recovery as the year progresses.

 While certain experts foresee some of the strongest economic growth in decades, many are also worried about higher inflation.
-Recent projections indicate that prices will rise about 4.4 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
-But the latest data shows prices rising 5.0 percent over the last 12 months, the highest 12-month rate in over a decade.
+Recent projections indicate that prices will rise about 5.0 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
+The latest data shows prices rising 5.0 percent over the last 12 months, the highest 12-month rate in over a decade.
 May prices moved up 0.6 percent from April.
-Some of the rise is likely due to depressed prices returning as the economy moves on from the pandemic.
+Much of the rise stems from shortages in the used car market.
+Some of the rise is likely also due to depressed prices returning as the economy moves on from the pandemic.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”